YahyaLendani/solutions_repo-main/docs/1 Physics/1 Mechanics/Problem_1.md

+# Problem 1
-# Investigating the Range as a Function of the Angle of Projection
+## Investigating the Range as a Function of the Angle of Projection

 ## Motivation
 Projectile motion, while seemingly simple, offers a rich playground for exploring fundamental principles of physics.
 The problem is straightforward: analyze how the range of a projectile depends on its angle of projection.
 Yet, beneath this simplicity lies a complex and versatile framework.
 The equations governing projectile motion involve both linear and quadratic relationships, making them accessible yet deeply insightful.